 To measure your growth rate, you should find out the number of your current subscribers and, from that, subtract the number of your previous subscribers.
 The resulting number should then be divided by the number of previous subscribers.

 Marketers can derive from their growth rate just how well their overall SMS marketing campaign is doing.
-Lower growth rates may indicate that you should work on boosting their reach and increasing the span and scope of their campaigns.
+Lower growth rates may indicate that you should work on boosting your reach and increasing the span and scope of your campaigns.

 No amount of complex calculations will be of any use if you don't take the action required to see actual improvements in your campaign performance.